Alliance for Free Citizens - November 15th, Hour 3

 Yeah, go ahead.

-I just thought I wanted to say um I was a court reporter for 30 years in content.
+I wanted to say I was a court serving for 30 years in Carlton, and I just think in the real world, the prosecutor would have taken a sidebar.

-And I just think in the real world, the prosecutor would have uh taken a sidebar as soon as the the evidence came out and it was self-defense, he would have asked for asked for the case to be dismissed.
+As soon as the evidence came out, if it was self-defense, he would have asked for the case to be dismissed.

 I'm having a hard time hearing you.